aescarias/pdfnaut/docs/source/reference/cos/objects.rst

   * ASCII strings.
   * Byte strings: hex strings or literal strings containing binary data.
-  * PDFDocEncoded strings: implemented partially.
-If another library registers the ``pdfdoc`` codec, pdfnaut is able to find and use it.
-Otherwise, it falls back to Latin-1 which is not desireable.
+  * PDFDocEncoded strings
   * Text strings: encoded in either PDFDocEncoding, UTF-16BE or (PDF 2.0) UTF-8.
+The latter was introduced in PDF 2.0

-* Dates: implemented as the :class:`~pdfnaut.cos.objects.date.PdfDate` class.
+* Dates: implemented as :func:`~pdfnaut.common.dates.encode_iso8824` and :func:`~pdfnaut.common.dates.parse_iso8824`.
-* The following data structures are currently not explicitly implemented:
+* The following data structures are currently not implemented explicitly:

   * File specifications
   * Functions